jhimberg/paavodata/README.md

 The offsets, variable explanations, and attribute names are in `map_and_names/paavo.koodit.txt`.
 This is an attempt to collect the information in https://www.stat.fi/tup/paavo/paavon_aineistokuvaukset_en.html .
 Note that this partly configures the computation of the sums and averages, partly that is done hard-wired in the code.

-### Map
+### Maps

 There are example functions in `utilities.R` for plotting a map using any of the aggregation levels.
 They use polygons in `map_and_names/pono_polygons_by_Duukkis_CCBY4.0_20150102.rds` (under Creative Commons CC BY 4.0).
 The zip code polygons from Duukkis http://www.palomaki.info/apps/pnro/ have been converted into a data frame that can be used by ggplot2 function `geom_polygon`.

-  - Cons: It lacks some of the newer zipcodes.
+  - Cons: It is inconsisten with some of the newer zipcode areas
   - Pros: the polygons are reducted compared to the polygons that comes with Paavo-data: they contain a detailed map of archipelago / lake area and make rendering slow.

 ### Commune/city numbers